11.6 C

 The conflicts mainly focused on the border wall controversy.
 Acosta challenged Trump over the allegation of a fabricated border crisis to justify the wall’s construction.
 Trump retaliated by attacking Acosta and CNN’s credibility, labeling them as “fake news” and accusing Acosta of political bias.

-The suggested program changes would also affect veteran anchor Wolf Blitzer, 76, the weekday host of The Situation Room from 6 p.m. to 7 p.m.
-ET.
+The suggested program changes would also affect veteran anchor Wolf Blitzer, 76, who hosts The Situation Room from 6 p.m. to 7 p.m.
+ET on weekdays.
 The plan included moving Blitzer to a new morning slot alongside anchor Pamela Brown, potentially extending his broadcast time by an hour.

-These changes are part of a broader restructuring plan by Warner Bros.
-Discovery, the parent company of CNN.
+These changes are part of a Warner Bros.
+Discovery, CNN’s parent company, broader restructuring plan.
 The company plans to invest $70 million to expand digital content and develop new assets in sectors such as health and wellness.
-The restructuring might also include moving more production staff to CNN’s facilities in Atlanta, Georgia, to reduce costs.
+The restructuring might also include moving more production staff to CNN’s Atlanta, Georgia facilities to reduce costs.

 Before the potential schedule change announcement, Acosta drew attention by displaying a bright pink sign during his broadcast that read, “I march for Jim Acosta and a free press,” contributed by a CNN fan.